sync-lab/ETCetera/README.md

 ### Prerequisites
 This tool requires Python 3.8 to function correctly, so make sure it is installed beforehand.

 First, download or clone the project to a local directory.
+Secondly, run one of the scripts in ``scripts/`` (corresponding to your OS) to install the dependencies.
-Secondly, download and copy the third-party tools, dReal, dReach, and Flow* in the 'third-party' folder in the root project directory if you want to install them.
+Thirdly, download and copy the third-party tools, dReal, dReach, and Flow* in the 'third-party' folder in the root project directory if you want to install them.
 You can download them from below location:

     dReal - https://github.com/dreal/dreal4